What is a SWOT Analysis

 - Minimize Threats: The company might work on its weakness of high manufacturing costs in order to make sure the threat posed by its competition is minimized.

-The SWOT analysis forces everyone to clearly define those internal and external attributes the company must confront.
+A SWOT analysis plan forces everyone to clearly define those internal and external attributes the company must confront.
 Success implies the company will capture its opportunities while eliminating its threats.

 When you’re ready to create or update your marketing strategy, what is the first thing you should do?
 Evaluate your budget?
 Review your products/services?
 Update your marketing metrics?
 Identify your buyer personas?
 Profile your competitors?

-Those are all things you need to do, but you first need a framework for understanding how your business fits in relation to its customers and competitors.
+Those are all things you need to do.
+However, you first need a framework for understanding how your business fits in relation to its customers and competitors.
 An excellent approach for defining that framework is to perform a SWOT analysis for marketing.
 It will give you the insight you need to become more competitive and help your business grow.

-A SWOT analysis for marketing helps you understand internal and external factors that will have the biggest influence on whether or not you reach your marketing goals.
+A SWOT analysis for marketing helps you understand internal and external factors.
+This will have the biggest influence on whether you reach your marketing goals.

-It doesn’t matter how long you have been in business or how well you know your market, you need facts to make business decisions.
-Besides that, things change and in today’s business environment, they’re changing faster than ever.
+It doesn’t matter how long you have been in business or how well you know your market.
+You need facts to make business decisions.
+In today’s business environment, everything is changing faster than ever.

 Step 1: Identify Your Strengths and Weaknesses

-Look at the Strengths and Weaknesses within your own organization.
+Look at the strengths and weaknesses within your own organization.
 Consider your skills, resources, and performance based on your existing marketing strategy.
-Consider global factors like:
+You can also consider global factors like: